VarshaM2405/AEGIS/README.md

 > [!IMPORTANT]
 > Ensure your PostgreSQL service is running.
 The default credentials are in `database.py`: `aegis_user:aegis_password` on DB `aegis`.
+>Or Open Docker for Windows AMD64 (I used this) and kep it open and running
 ---

 ### Step 3: Frontend Setup (React Native & Expo)